 Subscription costs for serials and electronic resources have been increasing at higher rates than for other resources, and therefore, requests for new subscriptions must be considered carefully, as these resources could consume a disproportionately higher share of the ongoing collections budget if not monitored.

-Send requests for journals or databases directly to the Collection Management Librarian, at email@example.com.
+Send requests for journals or databases directly to the Collection Services unit, at email@example.com

 I desire more specific information about how purchases are prioritized and made at EWU Libraries.